Lecturer, guest lecturer host

 Timing and Structure

 Michaelmas term.
-8 2-hour afternoon sessions.
+8 x 2-hour afternoon sessions.
 Assessment: 100% coursework

 As specific objectives, by the end of the course students should be able to:

-- begin to appreciate the opportunities and challenges for change towards becomimng a 'change agent'.
+- Begin to appreciate the opportunities and challenges for incorporating sustainability objectives into infrastructure planning and design.

-Using as a basis the concept that engineering goes beyond application of technology student will explore the ways in which engineering is employed to serve the needs of particular societies as a particular point in time and to anticipate future impacts.
-Building on the concept that actions and consequences are interconnected in a global system on which we all depend the material will have a strong focus on the ethics of engineering and the holistic analysis of inter-related systems.
+This course broadens the horizons of engineering to explore the influence of the political, social and environmental context on developing the built environment.
+Students will explore the ways in which engineering is employed to serve the needs of societies, considering both current issues and future impacts.
+Building on the concept that actions and consequences are interconnected in a global system on which we all depend, the material will explore the ethics of engineering and the analysis of inter-related systems.
 Students will be encouraged to draw on their own experiences and explore their personal reactions to a number of situations and issues.

-Each teaching session includes a mixture of lecture plus group discussions and other activities.
-Students will be expected to participate fully in all aspects relating to the subject.
+Each teaching session will include a mixture of a lecture format plus group discussions.
+Students will be expected to participate fully in all aspects related to the subject.